Non-Climbable Zone (NCZ) Victoria: The 900mm Rule Pool Owners Get Wrong

 3. Retaining walls and garden borders (sloped sites)

 On sloped Geelong properties, retaining walls inside the pool zone are common.
-Anything 600 mm or higher within 900 mm of the fence is a fail.
+A retaining wall, step or raised surface that lets a child get a foothold within the non-climbable zone is a fail — there is no fixed height cut-off; the test is whether it provides a climbable foothold.
 We see this regularly in Wandana Heights, Highton, and Newtown.

 4. Decking transitions and raised seating